Butler County Landowner Map, 1858

 Ancestor Tracks is committed to becoming a one-stop resource for researchers of early Pennsylvania landowners.
 In addition to publishing our own books, we are posting images of 19th century maps and atlases that we personally took in the Library of Congress.
 Our goal is to post landowner maps, or links to other websites with landowner maps, for every county in the state.

-If your ancestor was actually a first landowner, purchasing his or her property from the colony or state of Pennsylvania, further information about these tracts may be gleaned from the Warrant and Patent Registers of Butler County and its parents: Westmoreland Co. (created in 1773 from Bedford Co.), Washington Co. (created from Westmoreland in 1781), Allegheny Co. (created in 1788 from Westmoreland and Washington) or Butler County (created in 1800 from Allegheny County).
+If your ancestor was actually a first landowner, purchasing his or her property from the colony or state of Pennsylvania, further information about these tracts may be gleaned from the Last Purchase Register and/or the Warrant and Patent Registers of Butler County and its parents: Westmoreland Co. (created in 1773) and Allegheny Co. (created in 1788 from Westmoreland and Washington) or Butler County (created in 1800 from Allegheny County).
 Many settlers arrived in this area before 1802 when Butler County was formed and its Warrant Register set up, so all of these county registers, or ledgers, should be checked for land transactions.
 See our explanation of how land was transferred from the government to individual owners from the earliest days of settlement.

 If you cannot find an original landowner’s name in the Warrant Registers, the next place to look is in Pennsylvania’s index to Patent Registers ($35).
 Within an index covering the relevant years, the names are grouped alphabetically by the first letter of the patentee’s surname, then grouped by volume number of Patent Book, and finally arranged chronologically by date of patent.
 Thus, you have to look through the entire alphabetical section (which may be as little as one page to as many as 50) to be sure you don’t miss anyone.